-- 4. A landscape plan and time frame shall be provided to restore any vegetation within the twenty fivetwenty-five foot (25') riparian zone that is degraded, not natural or which does not promote bank stability. - 5.
-New or replacement planting and vegetation shall include plantings that are low growing and have dense root systems for the purpose of stabilizing stream banks and repairing damage previously done to riparian vegetation.
-Examples of such plantings include: red osier dogwood, common chokecherry, serviceberry, elderberry, river birch, skunk bush sumac, Beb's willow, Drummond's willow, little wild rose, gooseberry, and honeysuckle. - 6.
-Landscaping and driveway plans to accommodate the function of the floodplain to allow for sheet flooding.
-Floodwater carrying capacity is not diminished by the proposal.
+- c.
+A single defined pathways or staircases for the purpose of providing access to the river channel and in order to mitigate multiple undefined social paths; - d.
+Development by the City of Ketchum - 4.
+New or replacement planting and vegetation in the Riparian Zone shall include plantings that are low growing and have dense root systems for the purpose of stabilizing stream banks and repairing damage previously done to riparian vegetation.
+Examples of such plantings most commonly include: red osier dogwood, common chokecherry, serviceberry, elderberry, river birch, skunk bush sumac, Beb's willow, Drummond's willow, little wild rose, gooseberry, and honeysuckle.
+However, in rare instances the distance from the top-of-bank to the mean high water mark is significant and the native vegetation appropriate for the Riparian Zone are low growing, drought resistant grasses and shrubs.
+Replacement planting and vegetation shall be appropriate for the specific site conditions.
+Proposal does not include vegetation within the twenty-five foot (25') Riparian Zone that is degraded, not natural, or which does not promote bank stability. - 5.
+Landscaping and driveway plans to accommodate the function of the floodplain allow for sheet flooding.
 Surface drainage is controlled and shall not adversely impact adjacent properties including driveways drained away from paved roadways.
 Culvert(s) under driveways may be required.
-Landscaping berms shall be designed to not dam or otherwise obstruct floodwaters or divert same onto roads or other public pathways.

-7. Floodwater carrying capacity is not diminished by the proposal.

-- 87. Impacts of the development on aquatic life, recreation, or water quality upstream, downstream or across the stream are not adverse. - 98.
+Landscaping berms shall be designed to not dam or otherwise obstruct floodwaters or divert same onto roads or other public pathways. - 6.
+Floodwater carrying capacity is not diminished by the proposal. - 7.
+Impacts of the development on aquatic life, recreation, or water quality upstream, downstream or across the stream are not negative. - 8.
 Building setback in excess of the minimum required along waterways is encouraged.
-An additional ten foot (10') building setback is encouraged to provide for yards, decks and patios outside the twenty five foot (25') riparian zone. - 109.
-The top of the lowest floor of a building located in, or partially within, the one percent (1%) annual chance floodplain shall be the Flood Protection Elevation (FPE). a minimum of twenty four inches (24") above the base flood elevation of the subject property.
-(See section 17.88.060, figures 1 and 2 of this chapter.) - a.
-In the one percent (1%) annual chance floodplain where Base Flood Elevations (BFEs) have been determined, the FPE shall be twenty-four inches (24") above the base flood elevation for the subject property; twenty-four inches (24") or two (2) feet is the required freeboard in Ketchum city limits. - b.
-In the one percent (1%) annual chance floodplain where no BFE has been established, the FPE shall be at least two (2) feet above the highest adjacent grade. - 119.
-The backfill used around the foundation in the floodplain shall provide a reasonable transition to existing grade but shall not be used to fill the parcel to any greater extent. - a.
+An additional ten foot (10') building setback beyond the required twenty-five foot (25') Riparian Zone is encouraged to provide for yards, decks and patios outside the twenty five foot (25') Riparian Zone. - 9.
+The top of the lowest floor of a building located in, or partially within, the SFHA shall be at or above the Flood Protection Elevation (FPE).
+A building is considered to be partially within the SFHA if any portion of the building or appendage of the building, such as footings, attached decks, posts for upper story decks, are located within the SFHA.
+See section 17.88.060, figures 1 and 2 of this chapter to reference construction details.
+See Chapter 17.08 of this title for definition of "lowest floor." - a.
+In the SFHA where Base Flood Elevations (BFEs) have been determined, the FPE shall be twenty-four inches (24") above the BFE for the subject property; twenty-four inches (24") or two (2) feet is the required freeboard in Ketchum city limits. - b.
+In the SFHA where no BFE has been established, the FPE shall be at least two (2) feet above the highest adjacent grade. - 10.
+The backfill used around the foundation in the SFHA floodplain shall provide a reasonable transition to existing grade but shall not be used to fill the parcel to any greater extent. - a.
 Compensatory storage shall be required for any fill placed within the floodplain. - b.
-AnA LOMA-F shall be obtained prior to placement of any additional fill in the floodplain. - 121.
-All new buildings located partially or wholly within the 1% annual chance floodplain shall be constructed on foundations that are approved designed by a licensed professional engineer.
+A CLOMR-F shall be obtained prior to placement of any additional fill in the floodplain. - 11.
+All new buildings located partially or wholly within the SFHA shall be constructed on foundations that are designed by a licensed professional engineer.